BenSampo/laravel-enum/README.md

 ### static getDescription(mixed $value): string

 Returns the key in sentence case for the enum value.
-It's possible to [override the getDescription](#overriding-the-getDescription-method) method to return custom descriptions.
+It's possible to [customize the description](#customizing-descriptions) if the guessed description is not appropriate.

 ```php
 UserType::getDescription(3); // Returns 'Super administrator'